zuplo/docs/docs/conferences/drone-prize.md

 **You’ll need a laptop or tablet to complete the steps below.** The Zuplo portal does not support phones (yet).
 You can also stop by the booth and use one of our computers if that is easier.

-This contest is for registered attendees of GlueCon only.
+This contest is for registered attendees of THAT Texas only.
 [Full rules and terms](./drone-prize-terms.md)

 :::